Since starting his own practice in 1991, Kenton has sought out

 He was a founding member of AIA Utah’s Committee on Design and the Environment and later served as it’s chairperson.
 He has been a LEED accredited professional since 2007.

 In his private life Kenton enjoys raising (with the help of his wife!) two kids while also trying to find time to ski, cycle and run rivers.
-He is the Head Coach of the Salt Lake City Composite High School Mountain Bike Race Team.
+He is a Coach of the Salt Lake City Composite High School Mountain Bike Race Team.

 Kenton A. Peters, Jr. AIA, LEED-AP